sirkus7/ospiLCD-mqtt/README.md

 * Can be used as remote OpenSprinkler LCD display, or on a OpenSprinklerPi system.
 * Runs well on all current Raspberry Pis (2, 3, 4, Zero W)

 This is based on code from Stanley's excellent build at https://github.com/stanoba/ospiLCD.
-Please refer to his project for designs for 3D printed case, and other build tips.
+Please refer to his project for designs for 3D printed case, pcb designs, and other build tips.
 This MQTT version enhahncemnt makes two important functional changes from Stanley's project:
 * It subscribes to an MQTT server to receive immediate notifications of OpenSprinkler events, then uses the OpenSprinkler API to gather current data.
 * Rather than a "one shot" script that runs from a cron job, this script runs ongoing in a service loop, responding to events as needed.